 The piano proficiency requirement may be met by examination if the student has had previous training.
-Enrollment in the elementary voice sequence (MUSIC 411, 412, 413, 414), and/or the elementary piano sequence (MUSIC 321, 322, 323, 324) is recommended for Music majors who are preparing for performance or music education careers.
+Enrollment in the elementary voice sequence (MUSIC 411, 412, 413, 414) and/ or the elementary piano sequence (MUSIC 321, 322, 323, 324) is recommended for Music majors who are preparing for performance or music education careers.
 Music majors are required to enroll in a music performance class every semester.

-Note: Some skills certificates are not included on transcripts, and students completing skills certificates that are not transcripted do not participate in commencement.
+Note: Skill certificates are not state-approved and are not included on transcripts.
+Only students completing state-approved degrees and/or certificates may participate in commencement.

-SKILL CERTIFICATE IN SONGWRITER'S WORKSHOP
+SKILL CERTIFICATE IN SONGWRITER'S WORKSHOP MAJOR CODE 2203.00